intelliswarm-ai/ai-cup-2025/README.md

-# Email Security Dashboard - AI Cup 2025
+# Email Dashboard - AI Cup 2025

 A multi-container Docker application for analyzing and detecting phishing emails using multiple agentic workflows.